The mean age of air in a room validation case belongs to fluid dynamics. This test case aims to validate the following:

 Where:

 To perform a mesh independence study, the results from the three meshes created in SimScale were compared.
-The results for both moderate and fine meshes were found to be mesh independent.
-Figure 6 shows the results over the line located 1.13 meters away from the inlet.
+The results for all three meshes were found to be mesh independent.
+Figure 7 shows the results over the line located 1.13 meters away from the inlet.

 In the remaining figures, you will find the comparison between the experimental data and the fine mesh results:

-In all cases, the SimScale results show the same trends as the experimental values obtained by [1].
-Discrepancies are expected, due to the approximations regarding the outlet placement, as well as uncertainties in the experimental results, described in the previous sections.
+In all cases, the SimScale results show the same trends and range as the experimental values obtained by Martin et. al

-The figure below shows the mean age of fluid (T1) on the symmetry plane of the geometry.
-The fresh air coming from the inlet quickly mixes with old air in the room.
-The mean age of air at the outlet for the fine mesh was found to be 449.97 seconds.
+The figure below shows the mean age of fluid on the symmetry plane of the geometry.
+The fresh air coming from the inlet quickly mixes with the old air in the room.
+The mean age of air at the outlet for the fine mesh was found to be 451.8 seconds.

 We appreciate and value your feedback.